 An inexpensive one will do just fine!
 Like this one that I use - 3.5-Inch Round Stainless Steel Cutter (Amazon affiliate link, FYI).

-You can, of course, serve them up with a traditional breakfast, slap a bit of butter on them, call it a morning.
+You can serve your biscuits with a traditional breakfast, slap a bit of butter on them, call it a morning.
 Nothing wrong there!
 But biscuits are quite awesome and can be served in many different ways.

 Make yourself a bacon, egg and cheese biscuit sandwich.
 How about drizzling them with bacon or sausage gravy?